cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ### Motivation

 On Ethereum, there are two types of accounts: externally owned accounts, controlled by private keys, and contract accounts, controlled by their contract code ([ref](https://github.com/ethereum/wiki/wiki/White-Paper)).
 Similar to Ethereum's contract accounts, interchain accounts are controlled by another chain (not a private key) while retaining all the capabilities of a normal account (i.e. stake, send, vote, etc).
-While an Ethereum CA's contract logic is performed within Ethereum's EVM, interchain accounts are managed by a seperate chain via IBC in a way such that the owner of the account retains full control over how it behaves.
+While an Ethereum CA's contract logic is performed within Ethereum's EVM, interchain accounts are managed by a separate chain via IBC in a way such that the owner of the account retains full control over how it behaves.
 ICS27-1 primarily targets the use cases of DAO investing and staking derivatives over IBC.

 ### Definitions

 - Interchain Account: An account on a host chain.
-An interchain account has all the capabilites of a normal account.
+An interchain account has all the capabilities of a normal account.
 However, rather than signing transactions with a private key, a controller chain will send IBC packets to the host chain which signal what transactions the interchain account should execute
 - Interchain Account Owner: An account on the controller chain.
 Every interchain account on a host chain has a respective owner account on the controller chain
 - Controller Chain: The chain registering and controlling an account on a host chain.
-The controller chain sends IBC packets to the host chain in order to control the account
+The controller chain sends IBC packets to the host chain to control the account
 - Host Chain: The chain where the interchain account is registered.
 The host chain listens for IBC packets from a controller chain which should contain instructions (e.g. cosmos SDK messages) that the interchain account will execute

 The IBC handler interface & IBC relayer module interface are as defined in [ICS 25](../ics-025-handler-interface) and [ICS 26](../ics-026-routing-module), respectively.